Quick facts at a glance

 Emerging Trends in Japanese Funerals

-Eco-Friendly and Minimal Services
+Eco-Friendly and Minimalist Services

 Tree burials (jumokuso), natural-material urns and carbon-offset cremations are gaining traction among environmentally conscious families.